Seq # 185330390

 Caterpillar

-Yellowish green when young, later instars have the thoracic segments and the first abdominal segment yellowish without any markings; abdominal segments 2–8 somewhat darker yellow and with a distinct dark brown to blackish central patch in the middle of the dorsum.
-Sometimes the 9th abdominal segment also has such patch.
+Yellowish green when young, later instars have the thoracic segments and the first abdominal segment yellowish without any markings; abdominal segments 2–8 are somewhat darker yellow and with a distinct dark brown to blackish central patch in the middle of the dorsum.
+Sometimes the 9th abdominal segment also has such a patch.
 Head light brown.

 No pictures yet!